ebabani/emock/README.md

 How many times the mocked function was called.

 #### 6 Check the return value of the mocked function
-By default when smoething is mocked it will return zero values for all its returns.
+By default when something is mocked it will return zero values for all its returns.
 (See https://golang.org/ref/spec#The_zero_value)

 You can use `mockObj.SetReturns` to set custom returns, or `mockObj.SetReturnFunc` to replace the mocked function with another one with the same signature.